 Despite being the No. 2 favorite home décor spot, it ties for first in highest ratings across the most factors: merch availability, merch variety, value and eco-friendly products.
 So I guess if you can weather the inevitable argument with your partner, a trip to the land of Swedish meatballs can be worth it.

-3. Target: Was your freshman year dorm room was basically a Target ad for its color-coordinated college collection, from the Twin XL sheets to the not-all-that-comfortable round chair?
+3. Target: Was your freshman year dorm room was basically a Target ad for its color-coordinated college collection?
 Of course it was; we all had that room in pink, blue or green.

 Turns out, its overall home furnishings also land high on this list.
-While editorial assistant Christine Aebischer says checkout can be questionable (get your act together, Jersey City!), selection and a well-stocked inventory make Target her go-to for nearly everything, including in the home accessories department.
+While editor Christine Aebischer says checkout can be questionable (get your act together, Jersey City!), selection and a well-stocked inventory make Target her go-to for nearly everything, including in the home accessories department.